Raja Ampat

 HISTORY OF Banda Islands LECTURE

-After an unforgettable journey through the Banda Sea last year, our next expedition takes exploration even further — combining the Banda’s volcanic islands and legendary hammerhead dives with the remote, untouched waters of Alor.
-Often described as one of Indonesia’s best-kept secrets, Alor is best explored by liveaboard, with world-class dive sites scattered across vast, wild channels where few vessels venture.
-Every dive brings new surprises, from pods of dolphins, thresher sharks and mobula rays to schooling pelagics, and coral reefs bursting with life.
-Our search for pygmy blue whales will continue after numerous sightings in the Banda Sea, adding an element of pure oceanic magic to this route.
+After two sold-out, unforgettable journeys through the Banda Sea, our next expedition takes us back to Banda’s volcanic islands and legendary hammerhead dives.
+The region is best explored by liveaboard, with world-class dive sites scattered across a stretch of ocean reachin up to 7000m deep.
+Every dive brings new surprises — from pods of dolphins and marlins to oceanic manta rays, and coral reefs bursting with life.
+Our search for pygmy blue whales will continue after numerous sightings ion the last trips, adding an element of pure oceanic magic to this route.
 For those seeking true frontier diving — this is it.

 SHARK CONSERVATION LECTURE